benbuck/finestray/README.md

 - **Finestray**:
   Shows a some basic information about Finestray.
+- **Minimize all**
+  Minimizes all windows to the tray.
+This menu item will only be available if there are un-minimized windows.
 - **Restore all**
   Restores all minimized windows to their original states.
-This menu item won't be available if there are no minimized windows.
+This menu item will only be available if there are minimized windows.
 - **Settings**:
   Shows the [Settings](#settings) window.